iDesignRES/GGM/README.md

-# GGM
+# GGM/MGET
-Repository for the GGM-Model
+Repository for the Multi-gas model for the Energy Transition (MGET), a modified version of the GGM-Model